 A sore tooth or gums can be caused by a wide range of dental issues, and it is important to talk to your dentist about any oral discomfort you may be experiencing – particularly if the pain increases, or keeps you awake at night.

 Some causes of tooth pain may be benign, such as soreness around the base of the teeth during a cold or sinus infection.
 However, tooth pain may also be symptomatic of a serious condition, for example, an acute infection in the root requiring immediate care.

-A dental consultation will allow your dentist to investigate the source of the discomfort and suggest potential treatments or strategies to alleviate the symptoms.
-In instances of dental emergency, such as serious injury or trauma, your dentist may need to schedule you for an emergency appointment.
+A dental consultation will allow your dentist to investigate the source of the discomfort and suggest potential treatments or strategies that alleviate the symptoms.
+In a dental emergency, such as serious injury or trauma, your dentist may need to schedule you for an emergency appointment.

-We often see patients who are experiencing problems with dental anxiety, a dental phobia or feel uncomfortable on their dental visits.
+We often see patients who are experiencing problems with dental anxiety, a dental phobia or feel uncomfortable during their dental visits.